 7. Appointing Authority

-All appointments of Officers and Staff shall be made by the Appointing Authorty.
+All appointments of Officers and Staff shall be made by the Appointing Authority.

 Provided that the provisions laid down in clause (B) of sub-rule (4) of rule 4 of the Sikkim Government Establishment Rules, 1974 shall be applicable, mutatis mutandis, for appointment through direct recruitment.